mozilla/sccache/README.md

 By default, `sccache` builds with support for all storage backends, but individual backends may be disabled by resetting the list of features and enabling all the other backends.
 Refer the [Cargo Documentation](http://doc.crates.io/manifest.html#the-features-section) for details on how to select features with Cargo.

-Feature `vendored-openssl` can be used to statically link with openssl if feature openssl is enabled.

 ### Building portable binaries

 When building with the `dist-server` feature, `sccache` will depend on OpenSSL, which can be an annoyance if you want to distribute portable binaries.
 It is possible to statically link against OpenSSL using the `openssl/vendored` feature.